 As always, tick identification is included at no charge with all pathogen screening.

 This will identify the species of tick submitted.
 It does not provide identification of any tick-borne illnesses the specimen may carry.

-ECO Laboratory is a leader in tick testing.
-Positive results and treatment options should be discussed with a medical professional.
+ECO Laboratory is a leader in tick and human antibody testing.
+All test results should be discussed with your medical provider.

 Copyright © 2019 ECO Laboratory - All Rights Reserved.